one1973/pago-bizum-tpv-grafreak/README.txt

 = How to redirect user before correct and wrong payment? =

-Each [pago_tpv] can have an url_ko and url_ok attrbute.
+Each [pago_tpv_bizum] can have an url_ko and url_ok attrbute.
 Also on global configuration can put a url_ko or url_ok for all the return.
 If you don't specify, it will return to the same page.
 It is advisable put and url_ok on shortcode or in config.

-== Screenshots ==

-1. Corresponds screenshot-1.jpg.
-This is how the contact form is displayed.
-The title takes it from the h2 styles and the user fills in, if the pre-filled url has not been passed (see the FAQ).

-2. Corresponds screenshot-2.jpg.
-We send the user to the Redsys gateway with the order number and the amount to pay.

-3. Corresponds screenshot-3.jpg.
-When the payment has been made satisfactorily, the user returns to our page with the order information and the message that we have written.

 == Changelog ==